TBye101/eavesdropper/OfficialPluginRoadmap.md

 # Official Plugins Roadmap

-## Version 0.1.0
- - [x] PCapParser
+ - [ ] PCapParser
    - [x] Parses raw PCAP data to extract pcap data
    - [x] Puts parsed data into database table
-   - [x] Documentation
-   - [x] Tests

-## Version 0.2.0
-- [ ] PCapParser
-  - [ ] Add column to table to contain hash of captured packet
+   - [x] Add column to table to contain hash of captured packet
-  - [ ] Check to ensure the packet isn't already in the table via its hash in order to allow users to avoid redundant data when re-running the same captures
+   - [x] Check to ensure the packet isn't already in the table via its hash in order to allow users to avoid redundant data when re-running the same captures
-  - [ ] Update documentation
+  - [x] Update documentation
   - [ ] Tests
 - [ ] TCP Parsing
   - [ ] Be able to identify TCP protocol packets